dsmiller95/dsmiller95.github.io/content/posts/2020-02-07-cleanup-git-branches/index.md

 Copy or create a script to become a git command into your git installation's `/usr/bin/` directory, on Windows it is likely here: `C:\Program Files\Git\usr\bin`.

-This can be found on windows by navigating to `/usr/bin/` in a Git bash console, and opening an explorer window at that location with `explorer .`
+This can be found on Windows by navigating to `/usr/bin/` in a Git bash console, and opening an explorer window at that location with `explorer .`

 ## Set script name